Borgo San Dalmazzo concentration camp: Italian period

 The former German camp was taken over by the Cuneo Police Department a few days after its closure.
 Under German orders, the local authorities continued to arrest Jewish refugees in the area.
 A total of 26 people were arrested and held at the camp, mostly women.
 On 13 January 1944, these prisoners were sent to Fossoli di Carpi and were deported from there on 22 February 1944, mostly to Auschwitz.
 Following this final deportation, the Borgo San Dalmazzo concentration camp was permanently closed, although Jews continued to be arrested and executed in the area up to the end of the war.
 Jews captured after the closure were usually held in prison in Turin until deported via Fossoli di Carpi.
 Six Jewish refugees were found and captured in March and April 1945 were executed near Cuneo by soldiers of the Fascist Italian Black Brigades on 25 April 1945, shortly before the town was liberated by partisans.

 Victims

 Of the approximately 375 inmates at Borgo, only a small number survived the Holocaust.
 Most were deported to Auschwitz where they were exterminated.
 A few were also sent to Buchenwald where they were also killed.
-The victims were refugees from Poland (119 persons), France, Soviet Union, Germany, Austria, Romania, Hungary, Croatia and Greece.
+The victims were refugees from Poland (119 persons), France, the Soviet Union, Germany, Austria, Romania, Hungary, Croatia and Greece.
 The Italian nationals held at Borgo were mostly released, although 23 Italians were also deported.

-The names, ages and nationality of the victims are well documented.
+The names, ages and nationalities of the victims are well documented.
 There were slightly more male (209) than female (166) inmates.
 The victims included both the very young and the very old.
 There were 78 inmates under the age of 21 (with the youngest being less than a year old).
 There were 76 inmates over the age of 70.

-It is estimated that only between 12 and 18 of the inmates survived the Holocaust, less than five percent.
+It is estimated that only between 12 and 18 of the inmates survived the Holocaust, less than five per cent.